Bobai100/PERO-J/README.md

 ## The Problem

-Stellar block explorers have excellent support for classic assets but poor support for Soroban smart contracts.
+PERO-J have excellent support for classic assets but poor support for Soroban smart contracts.
 When a user calls `swap` on a DEX, explorers show raw XDR bytes — unreadable to anyone.
 This "black box" experience dampens DeFi, NFT, and web3 growth on Stellar.

 ## The Solution

-Soroban Smart Block Explorer decodes contract calls on the fly using an ABI-like metadata registry, turning opaque XDR into plain English.
+PERO-J decodes contract calls on the fly using an ABI-like metadata registry, turning opaque XDR into plain English.

 | Before | After |
 |--------|-------|